What is TORA?

 Note:

-- The reason is because the aerodynamic performance of the aircraft (e.g. rudder effectiveness) is related to the kinetic energy of airflow (dynamic pressure) from which IAS is calculated, and not the True Airspeed of the aircraft or its speed over the ground
+• The reason is because the aerodynamic performance of the aircraft (e.g. rudder effectiveness) is related to the kinetic energy of airflow (dynamic pressure) from which IAS is calculated and not its speed over the ground

 Background info: